braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/creative_details.md

 ---

-## Content card types
+## Content Card types

 ### Classic

-the classic card is great for standard messaging and notifications or even visually categorizing messages with icons. the image is optional, but it must be at a 1:1 ratio.
+The classic card is great for standard messaging and notifications or even visually categorizing messages with icons.
+The image is optional, but it must be at a 1:1 ratio.

 ![Classic][1]{: height="50%" width="50%"}